 Sign up for Joomla security notifications.

 “Joomla Security News” has a Subscription List Service, Serious Joomlars should subscribe to this list.
-If Joomla! finds a security hole in Joomla! or in any of its extension, then all those who are on this list will be able to know about this security issue announcement.
+If Joomla! finds a security hole in Joomla! or in any of its extensions, then all those who are on this list will be able to know about this security issue announcement.

 1. Joomla!
 Security – https://docs.joomla.org/Security